A downloadable project

-A set of card and mind games in 3 parts, it explores human foundations of A.I as a social grammar, rather than mathematical construct, building an assembly of playable allegories on the concepts of extraction, interpretation and automated decision-making.
+A set of card and mind games in 3 parts, it explores human foundations of A.I as a social grammar, rather than mathematical construct - an assembly of playable allegories on concepts of extraction, interpretation and automated decision-making.

 The term A.I. is used to imply uncountable things.
 This project uses card and mind games to reflect on the cultural components of A.I, and looking into personal interpretations that can be made out of units of not-so-artificial intelligence.
 This surreal game conversation hopes to help participants reimagine the language and power narratives embedded in our networked technologies.

 Handmade A.I uses applied research, role play, and symbolic systems design to examine A.I through these concepts.
 Each analogue experiment presents a specific focus and tone; ranging from serious to irreverent in either a global, personal or social perspective on an A.I principle.

 - "The Extraction Game" is an involved coop strategy, a card-based board game on nature and AI governance for 2-5 players.
 Watch a teaser HERE.

 This game is a cooperative survival card puzzle, initially designed for 30-45 minute sessions in engineering classrooms and conferences, Using set assembly and light engine building gameplay, a team of players act as experts responding to climate crisis, by crafting AI models.
 It aims to trigger conversation; countering a techno-utopian narrative with a limited game world economy, and unpredictable events brought about by the extractive practices of a technological construct.